NANASHI0X74/ideas/Content-Slash-Entertainment/Project Zero-series.md

     - ...and the current project he's working on...
         - ...although at the same time he's deeply invested in the ideas he's trying to communicate
         - -> which makes him feel obligated to make the project as good as theoretically could be humanly possible
-- the idea for the movie was purposefully chosen by him to be extremely scandalous, during a very dark time <in terms of his mood>, hoping to erode the trust that many people put in him by
+- the idea for the movie was purposefully chosen by him to be extremely scandalous, during a very dark time <in terms of his mood>, hoping to erode the trust that many people put in him by producing a movie unlike his previous work (more details about the themes of the movie in its own .md file (insert link when started) )
+    - he still  gets attached to these themes and wants to perform well in communicating them and make a good Movie
+- he loses his motivation more and more
+    - -> we often see him slacking off
+        - listening to loud music in a room for longer times
+        - watching stuff
+    - he starts sleeping less

+## more ideas
+-